datacamp/courses-introduction-to-version-control-with-git/chapter2.md

 *** =instructions1

 You are in the `dental` repository.
-Use `ls` to see what files are present.
+Use `git status` to see the status of your repo.

 *** =hint1